dustinpfister/blog_posts/_posts/js-array-filter.md

 ## 1 - js array filter basics

 So in this section I will be going over just the very basics of the js array filter method.
+The array filter method is an array prototype method so in order to use it you must have an array to begin with, or use the call function prototype method to attempt to get it to work on something that is not an array.
+In any case in this section I will be going over a few quick examples of the basic features of the array filter prototype method.

 ### 1.1 - basic array filter example